 The Council owns a 25% shareholding in Veritau - Tees Valley Limited (company reference number 12363643).
 Veritau - Tees Valley is jointly owned by Middlesbrough Council (25%) and Veritau Limited (50%) (Company Reference Number 06794890).
 Veritau - Tees Valley provide internal audit and information governance services to the Council.
-During 2022/23, the Council paid £0.209 million to Veritau - Tees Valley for provision of these internal audit and information governance services.
+During 2022/23, the Council paid £0.225 million to Veritau - Tees Valley for provision of these internal audit services and information governance services.
 Veritau - Tees Valley was established in 2020.

-Veritau - Tees Valley Limited's draft accounts to 31 March 2023 are yet to be prepared.
-The draft management accounts show the company has turnover of £0.430 million and operating profit of £0.003 million.
-The company has net negative assets of £0.188 million.
+Veritau - Tees Valley Limited's audited financial accounts show the company has turnover of $\pounds 0.430$ million and a loss after tax of $\pounds 0.044$ million, and other comprehensive income of $\pounds 0.434$ million.
+The company has net positive assets of $\pounds 0.200$ million.